Generic Name: Scopolamine (Ophthalmic) (skoe POL a meen)

 - Wash hands before and after use.

-- Take out contact lenses before using this medicine.
-Lenses may be put back in 15 minutes after scopolamine is given.
+- Take out contact lenses before using scopolamine (ophthalmic).
+Lenses may be put back in 15 minutes after scopolamine (ophthalmic) is given.
 Do not put contacts back in if your eyes are irritated or infected.

 - Do not touch the container tip to the eye, lid, or other skin.